Blusutils/DESrv/README.md

 # DES
 Powerful and flexible Dedicated External Server for usage in different tasks.
-Includes Core, ADK &amp; PDK.
+Includes Core and PDK.

 ## About this
 **DES** is a server for usage in different tasks: websocket-based server, game UDP server, simple database, etc.